-Understanding these 5 different types of service, their individual benefits and challenges helps decide which one to use for your restaurant.
+Understanding these 5 different types of food and beverage services and their benefits and challenges will help you decide which one to use for your restaurant.

 1. Waiter service

-More commonly known as sit-down service, a waiter takes care of everything from taking orders to serving food and payment.
+More commonly known as sit-down service, this type of service requires a waiter to take care of everything from taking orders to serving food and payment.

-- Service is more personalised as diners are served directly.
+Service is more personalized as you serve diners directly.

-- Special requests can be more easily accommodated compared to other services.
+You can accommodate special requests more easily compared to other services.

-- Requires skilled service staff because the waiter has to remember orders, service protocols and serve promptly.
+It requires skilled service staff because the waiter must remember orders and service protocols, as well as serve promptly.

 2. Chinese banquet service